 Arrears refer to money owing from earlier missed payments.
-Maintenance enforcement programs can register cases with arrears already accumulated.23 Arrears can also accrue during the time the MEP has management of the case, should payments not be made and enforcement fail to secure sufficient payment.
+Maintenance enforcement programs can register cases with arrears already accumulated.
+Arrears can also accrue during the time the MEP has management of the case, should payments not be made and enforcement fail to secure sufficient payment.
 Arrears are sometimes subject to court-ordered or negotiated scheduled payment plans.
 When these occur, the amount of arrears may be gradually repaid over a period of time.
 As long as the payment schedule is being adhered to, it is likely no additional enforcement action can be taken.

 Table 14 provides a view of the arrears history of MEP cases in four provinces, Prince Edward Island, Quebec, Saskatchewan and British Columbia.
 Data available from these provinces indicate that over one-half of cases had a history of payment problems prior to entering a maintenance enforcement program.
-Of the cases enrolled on March 31, 2003, 59% of those in Saskatchewan, 66% of those in Quebec and 68% of those in British Columbia entered the program with arrears.24 The figure for Prince Edward Island is not comparable as the arrears status at entry was not known for 34% of cases.
+Of the cases enrolled on March31, 2004, 60% of those in Saskatchewan, 66% of those in Quebec and 69% of those in British Columbia entered the program with arrears.
+The figure for Prince Edward Island is not comparable as the arrears status at entry was not known for 31% of cases.

-Of these cases that were enrolled with arrears, 74% of the cases in Quebec, 56% in Saskatchewan and 45% in British Columbia had improved their arrears status by March 2003.
+Of these cases that were enrolled with arrears, 75% of the cases in Quebec, 55% in Saskatchewan and 45% in British Columbia had improved their arrears status by March 2004.
 That is, their arrears either decreased or were paid off.
-Arrears remained constant in roughly 1 or 2% of cases in the three provinces.
+Arrears remained constant in roughly 1% of cases in the three provinces.

-The remaining cases (31% in Quebec, 41% in Saskatchewan and 32% in British Columbia) entered the MEP without arrears.
-Of these cases, about 53% in Saskatchewan, 56% in British Columbia and 82% in Quebec remained arrears free.
+The remaining cases (31% in Quebec and British Columbia, as well as 40% in Saskatchewan) entered the MEP without arrears.
+Of these cases, about 53% in Saskatchewan, 55% in British Columbia and 81% in Quebec remained arrears free.
 The remainder saw an increase in their arrears.